shawnrice/alphred/README.md

 1. Color: should I bother?
 1. Image... for processing.
 How much do I use this?
-1. OAuth -- should I bake this in or just leave it?
+1. OAuth -- should I bake this in or just leave it out?
 1. Network (stuff for bluetooth/wifi... is this necessary?)
 1. Security Class (keychains)
 1. System Functions (zip/tar/system information, etc...)